Ceelog/phpdoc-zh/src/book/oci8.md

 Note in some shells these variables are not propagated correctly to the PHP process and tests will fail to connect if this method is used.

 Next, set any necessary environment for the Oracle database.
-With Oracle 10*g*R2 XE do:
+If you are running PHP on the same machines as Oracle Database, you can run:

-        $ . /usr/lib/oracle/xe/app/oracle/product/10.2.0/server/bin/oracle_env.sh
+        $ . /usr/local/bin/oraenv

 With Oracle 11*g*R2 XE do:

         $ . /u01/app/oracle/product/11.2.0/xe/bin/oracle_env.sh

-For other versions of the Oracle database do:

-        $ . /usr/local/bin/oraenv

 Some shells require that `php.ini` has *E* in the variables\_order parameter, for example: